-While many people think of debt as things like credit cards and credit card debt, auto loans, mortgages, or student loans, medical debt is one of the largest parts of the total debt in the United States.
+While many people think of debt as things like credit cards or student loans, medical debt is one of the largest forms of debt in the United States.
 In fact, according to Debt.org, healthcare spending in the U.S. accounts for almost 18 percent of the country’s gross domestic product.

 On this page:

 - What is Medical Debt Consolidation?

 - Medical Bill Consolidation Options